-I am an Author, Activist, Public Speaker, and Consultant, who has studied the problem of Anti-Asian Violence for 35 years
+Scott Kurashige is an Author, Educator, Activist, and Public Speaker, who has studied the problem of Anti-Asian Violence for 35+ years

 Background